vapor/docs/docs/leaf/getting-started.md

 ```

 !!! tip
-    If you're using VSCode as your code editor, we recommend installing the Leaf extension to enable syntax highlighting: [Leaf HTML](https://marketplace.visualstudio.com/items?itemName=Francisco.html-leaf).
+    If you're using VSCode as your code editor, we recommend installing the Vapor extension to enable syntax highlighting: [Vapor for VS Code](https://marketplace.visualstudio.com/items?itemName=Vapor.vapor-vscode).

 Then, register a route (usually done in `routes.swift` or a controller) to render the view.